College Factual by our College Data Analytics Team

 6th Most Popular In CA

 It is hard to beat University of California - Berkeley if you wish to pursue a degree in geological & earth sciences.
-UC Berkeley is a fairly large public university located in the midsize city of Berkeley.
-A Best Colleges rank of #18 out of 2,217 colleges nationwide means UC Berkeley is a great university overall.
+UC Berkeley is a fairly large public university located in the medium-sized city of Berkeley.
+A Best Colleges rank of #18 out of 2,217 schools nationwide means UC Berkeley is a great university overall.

-There were roughly 49 geological & earth sciences students who graduated with this degree at UC Berkeley in the most recent data year.
+There were about 32 geological & earth sciences students who graduated with this degree at UC Berkeley in the most recent year we have data available.

 More information about a degree in geological & earth sciences from University of California - Berkeley